Pacific Fair: 2010s

 In January 2014, work began on stage one of the major $670 million redevelopment and re-branding of Pacific Fair to meet the predicted regional growth on the Gold Coast.
 The well-known pink turreted structures on the roof were removed and replaced with a new facade.
 Much of the central outdoor alameda was demolished and replaced with an indoor complex.
 The centre's lotus flower logos were replaced with a simple logo of intertwined initials.

-In November 2014, the first stage of the re-development was completed with the re-opening of the north-east mall (formerly Daimaru department store), with a new enlarged relocated Target on the ground floor and a new JB Hi Fi Home store on the first level.
+In November 2014, the first stage of the re-development was completed with the re-opening of the north-east mall (formerly Daimaru department store), with a new enlarged relocated Target on the first floor and a new JB Hi Fi Home store on the ground level.

 Stage two of the redevelopment was completed by late June 2015.
 A section of the new south-west mall opened which featured a new relocated enlarged Coles supermarket on the previous site of Target, Toys "R" Us and Babies "R" Us (which opened on 25 June), 12 specialty stores and a new carpark.

 Stage three saw more of the new south-west mall opening on 20 August 2015, bringing in a new Woolworths supermarket, new Big W, new Rebel, 20 stores in the 'Fresh Food Market' area and around 20 specialty stores.
 This development stage occupies the southwest corner are situated on the site of the previous cinemas.

 The Event Cinemas reopened with three Gold Class cinemas and one VMax theatre on 5 November 2015 and The Patio, a casual dining precinct featuring 12 new dining outlets on 12 November 2015 as part of stage four.
 The Patio links the area from near Kmart to level one retailers in the new southwest mall near Big W.

 The final stage of the $670 million redevelopment was completed by 5 May 2016.
 This included the opening of 'The Resort' area an open-air retail precinct, filled with four water fountains, palm trees and cabanas along with an extended mall section.
 'The Resort' leisure section occupies the previous site of Coles.
 The two-level David Jones department store was opened by model and TV personality Jesinta Campbell.
 A number of international brands such as H&M, Uniqlo and Sephora have also opened.
 The opening of the Louis Vuitton store marks what was formerly a Warner Bros Studio Store.

 A two-level Zara store opened on 13 October 2016 and Culture Kings opened on 1 December 2016.

 The expansion has added 120 specialty stores and increased the total number of specialty stores to more than 400.